-Purchase of Student Loans by the Depositor; Representations and Warranties of the Sellers include, among other things, that:
+Purchase of Student Loans by the Depositor; Representations and Warranties of the Sellers

 On the closing date, each seller will sell to the depositor, without recourse, its entire interest in the student loans and all collections received on and after the cutoff date specified in the prospectus supplement.
 An exhibit to the purchase agreement will list each student loan.